Discover the Charm of Tubac: Art, History, and a Day Trip You’ll Love

 Tubac doesn’t get as much attention as Tombstone or Bisbee.
 That’s part of its magic.
 It feels like a hidden gem you’re lucky to stumble into.

 We stroll through winding streets lined with adobe buildings and color-splashed courtyards.
 There’s art everywhere.
-Metalwork that catches the sunlight just right, vivid canvases hanging in open-air galleries, pottery that invites you to stay awhile.
+Metalwork, canvases hanging in open-air galleries, and beautiful pottery.

 Tumacacori National Historic Park

-One of my personal favorite historical places in Arizona is the mission at Tumacacori.
-San José de Tumacacori Mission is the first church in Arizona territory.
+One of my personal favorite historical places in Arizona is the mission at Tumacacori National Historical Park San José de Tumacacori Mission is the first church in Arizona territory.

 Tubac Presidio State Historic Park